kpfleming/jinjanator-plugins/README.md

 #### plugin_formats

-The hook function which will be called by Jinjanator to allow this plugin to register any format functions it provides; the `@plugin_formats_hook` decorator marks the function so that it will be found.
+The hook function which will be called by jinjanator to allow this plugin to register any format functions it provides; the `@plugin_formats_hook` decorator marks the function so that it will be found.

-The function must return a dictionary, with each key being a format function name (the name which will be used in the `--format` argument to Jinjanator, if needed) and the corresponding value being a class which implements the requirements of the `Format` protocol (defined in [__init__.py](src/jinjanator_plugins/__init__.py)).
+The function must return a dictionary, with each key being a format function name (the name which will be used in the `--format` argument to jinjanator, if needed) and the corresponding value being a class which implements the requirements of the `Format` protocol (defined in [__init__.py](src/jinjanator_plugins/__init__.py)).